monstermichl/TypeShell/README.md

 ```

 #### Struct pointers
-Structs can also be passed as pointers to functions.
-This is true for parameters and for receivers.
+Structs can also be passed to functions as pointers.
+This holds true for parameters and receivers.

 ```golang
 // Define a structs.